shannon-lab/zapdos/doc/content/source/auxkernels/Sigma.md

 ## Overview

-`Sigma` calculates a simplifed version of the surface charge on a boundary due to the advection flux of an ion species. `Sigma` assumes a mobility coefficient of unity, and a non-scaled version of the specie's density.
+`Sigma` calculates a simplifed version of the surface charge on a boundary due to the advection flux of an ion species. `Sigma` assumes a mobility coefficient of unity, and a non-scaled version of the species density.

 The surface charge is defined as